8 Easy Care Houseplants That Live A Long Time

 The dining room is where we gather for good times with friends and family; why not make that area feel extra-special with dining room houseplants?
 This article will help with tips on choosing appropriate plants for the dining room.

 To help beat those winter doldrums, make sure to have several plants in the kitchen.
 There are many adaptable houseplants for the kitchen environment.
 If you need a harbinger of spring, click this article to find out what plants grow best in kitchens.

 Plants in the living room lets everyone know that you value life.
 Choosing houseplants for the living room that will thrive relies upon selecting those that do well in your home interior conditions.
 Click this article for some tips on popular houseplant options.

 Using natural humidifying plants is a great way to increase the humidity in your home while beautifying the indoor environment.
 Plants pull water from the soil and most of it evaporates into the air from the leaves.
 Learn more about plants that add humidity here.

 Plants are a prettier, more natural way to remove the clammy air and damp ambiance indoors.
-Humidity absorbing houseplants serve dual purpose as they harvest the moisture they need from the air and bring the outdoors in.
+Humidity-absorbing houseplants serve dual purposes as they harvest the moisture they need from the air and bring the outdoors in.
 Learn more in this article.